THE FREE LANCE

 The Free Lance found the logs during a recent fishing expedition into the Cold River Valley—one of the most isolated and rugged areas of New York State's vast 3 million acre Forest Preserve.
 The preserve is one giant public wilderness park.
 It's a Victorian Age miracle.
 New York State's Constitution has legally shielded it from development since 1894, requiring officials keep it "forever wild."

 Among all the wild places protected by the Forest Preserve, the Cold River Valley is one of the wildest.
-It's not only one of the wildest places in the Empire State, it's also one of the wildest and least visited places in all of the United States east of the Mississippi River.
+It's not only one of the wildest places in the Empire State, it's also one of the least visited places in all of the United States east of the Mississippi River.

 The logs themselves were found in roughly the physical and spiritual center of the Valley: the Ouluska lean-to.

 Given its remoteness, getting help in case of an emergency in the Cold River Valley is extraordinarily difficult.
 In time-limited emergencies, rescue is not possible.
 You will die.
-For most people, the prospect of dying alone in a remote mountain valley makes it an unappealing, frightening place to visit.
+For most people, that makes it a frightening place to avoid, not visit.
+Not so the brave souls who tell their tales in these log books.

 A mangled aluminum canoe in the Cold River near the Ouluska lean-to demonstrates the deadly dangers visitors to the primeval and remote Cold River Valley face.
 Photo credit: JB Nicholas.